-Adapt. time (adaptation time) 1x112 l & Controls how fast the flow / power limitation adapts to the desired limitation.
-If the 'Adapt. time' is too low, there is a risk of unstable control.
+Adapt. time (adaptation time) 1x112 Controls how fast the flow / power limitation adapts to the desired limitation.

 OFF: The control function is not influenced by the 'Adapt. time'.
 Minor value: The desired temperature is adapted quickly.
 Major value: The desired temperature is adapted slowly.